adventuremomblog

 Holy Cross Immaculata Parish in Cincinnati, Ohio

-I really enjoyed taking part in a tradition that so many people from all of the US look forward to each year.
-You can find out more about this tradition from the church’s website.
+I really enjoyed taking part in a tradition that so many people from all over the US look forward to each year.

 You can find out more about Holy Cross Immaculata from their website.